lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/README.md

 #### Validation

 - A cocktail must have a name
-- A ingredient must have a name
+- An ingredient must have a name
 - A dose must have an amount

 ### Routing